 If an independent contractor is contributing to the central focus of, production and/or profitability of your company you will in all likelihood fail the ABC test.

 Failure to comply exposes area employers to substantial fines and draconian penalties, the collection of payroll associated taxes, benefits such as unpaid overtime and healthcare reimbursement for a look-back period of 4 years.

 Hourly Wage Related Issues

-National restaurant chains have changed compensation policies, and the elimination of tips.
-Local businesses are considering these strategies, and the Watkins Firm provides insight and counsel to our clients regarding “best practices” and the legal implications of employment related questions.
+National restaurant chains and now regional and local businesses have changed compensation policies as well as the process of collecting and distributing tips.
+Local businesses are considering these strategies, and the Watkins Firm provides insight and counsel to our clients regarding “best practices” and the legal implications of employer-related questions.

 Contact Experienced Employer Wage and Hour and Employment Law Attorneys Serving the San Diego Region

 It is time to reconsider the impact of recent changes in the law, the aggressive tactics of the IRS and California tax agencies such as the FTB, the EDD and the CDTFA and how they impact the employment policies of your company.
 It is also important to consider substantial recent changes in federal law which have gutted California’s laws against the requirement of an arbitration agreement for all employees.